Sondra Marshak: Fannish activity

-Following her introduction to Star Trek, Marshak began writing fiction based on the series, and submitted it to fanzines which led to her meeting Jacqueline Lichtenberg.
-Upon being introduced to Star Trek, she was struck by the "powerful relationship between Kirk and Spock and the focus on moral and philosophical issues."
-Marshak's first fan-published work was a re-write of Spock's Decision, originally written by Lichtenberg in 1971.
-The rewrite was anthologized in the fanzines Berengaria #2 (January 1974) and Kraith Collected #4 (June 1974).
-Her other writings were set in the Kraith universe which was loosely based on Star Trek.
+Upon being introduced to Star Trek on television, Marshak was struck by the "powerful relationship between Kirk and Spock and the focus on moral and philosophical issues."
+She began writing fan fiction based on the series, and submitted dozens of stories to fanzines.
+Her correspondence with zine editors and other writers led to an introduction to Jacqueline Lichtenberg.
+Marshak's first fanzine-published story was a re-write of Spock's Decision, originally written by Lichtenberg, which was anthologized in the fanzines Berengaria #2 and Kraith Collected #4 in 1974.
+Marshak's subsequently wrote a number of stories set in Lichtenberg's Kraith universe, which was loosely based on Star Trek.

 During the mid-to-late 70's, Marshak and her writing partner Myrna Culbreath were regular guests of honor at science fiction conventions.
-She was often joined on-stage by her mother, whom she addressed as "Mama-Anna".
+They were was often joined on-stage by Marshak's mother, nicknamed "Mama-Anna" by fans.

-Marshak is an avowed Objectivist (a devotee of Ayn Rand), and she believes Star Trek advances objectivist ideals.
+Marshak is an Objectivist, and she believes Star Trek advances objectivist ideals.